 If you’re in the market for a new heating system for your home, you have a couple of different options available to you.
 One of the most talked-about options is the heat pump.
-We’re going to discuss what this system is and whether it’s a great investment compared to a traditional furnace for your Kansas City home.
+The team at MVP Air Conditioning, Heating, Plumbing & Electric discusses what a heat pump system installation is and whether it’s a great investment compared to a traditional furnace for your Greater Kansas City home.

 What Is a Heat Pump?